Understanding Behavioural Impairment

 There are strategies you can use to help you relearn to pause and control outbursts.
 These are often best done with the support of your family and friends so they can help reinforce your goals and strategies.

 For example, either you or they can do simple things like change the topic or redirect through distraction.
 If you all agree this is the best way to go, then they can safely remind you this is what you wanted.

 For families and friends it is really important to be both patient and sensitive towards people as it is possible that dealing with a huge array of changes and problems could cause mental health issues.

 It can also help if families and friends learn to react to the situation and not to your behaviour.
 This is a practical approach and helps your brain understand that what it did was not appropriate of acceptable.
 Work this out with the people who love you and let them know it is okay to ignore you – the last thing you want or need are for responses to reinforce the negative behaviours you are trying to learn to master.

 Whatever you decide with your family try and keep in mind that the choices you are all making together are aimed at improving everyone’s quality of life.

 New science tells us that the gut can also affect behaviour, and, given that the chemical reactions of the brain to injury can cause adrenal fatigue, hormonal imbalance, changes to gut flora, stomach acids, and the workings of other vital organs, we need to view the body as a whole system and look beyond just the cellular brain.

-Many behaviours ‘just happen’ to a person following a brain injury with no conscious awareness and often without preceding contemplation or thought.
+Many behaviours ‘just happen’ to you following a brain injury and come without conscious awareness of intention and often without preceding contemplation or thought.
 Just as PTSD can ‘fire’ without control, so too can behaviour.

 There are a lot of things to take into account, such as possible pre-injury factors, upsets caused by the trauma itself, and even psychological issues that may need addressing and may exacerbate certain behaviours.